 The law firm of Heygood, Orr & Pearson has filed a wrongful death lawsuit on behalf of the family of a Fort Worth teenager who died from heatstroke in June while hiking as part of a Boy Scouts summer camp.
 The lawsuit alleges that the Boy Scouts of America were negligent for failing to provide adequate supervision during the hike and for allowing their son to go hiking during extreme temperature conditions.

 Reid Comita died in June 2017 during a hiking trip at Buffalo Trail Scout Ranch in West Texas.
 According to the lawsuit filed by his parents, Reid was signed up for an introductory Boy Scout backpacking class in order to complete his final camping merit badge to receive Eagle Scout certification.
 The class was supposed to involve two days of training and orientation and then a 3-day beginner’s hike under adult supervision.
 Instead, the Comitas lawsuit alleges Reid was sent on an “extremely aggressive hike” that covered many miles at high elevation on a day in which temperatures hovered near 100 degrees.
-During the hike, Reid was accompanied only by two fellow Boy Scouts – one 18 and the other 14 years old – not the two adult supervisors that are required under Boy Scout safety regulations.
+During the hike, Reid was accompanied only by two fellow Boy Scouts – one 17 and the other 14 years old – meaning that there were no adults present on the hike.
+Boy Scout safety regulations require at least two adult supervisors to be present.

 During the hike, Reid collapsed due to heatstroke.
 Because the hikers were several miles along the trail in the Davis Mountains, it took emergency responders several hours to reach the boy’s location, which was inaccessible by ambulance or truck.
 Once the first responders reached Reid, they performed CPR, but were unable to resuscitate the teen.